-The financial and economic recovery of the county following an incident involving fog will vary based upon the scope of the incident, the amount of damage created and the ability of the county and cities to make repairs and restore essential functions and community lifelines.
+(See Figure 10 in Unmet Needs Figures PDF attachment) The financial and economic recovery of the county following a thunderstorm will vary based upon the scope of the incident, the amount of damage created and the ability of the county and cities to make repairs and restore essential functions and community lifelines.
 Also, the speed of recovery can also depend on the amount of planning and preparation taken prior to the incident.

-A summary assessment of fog hazard vulnerability and impacts to community lifelines is presented in Table 17.
-Table 17: Fog Vulnerabilities and Consequences to Community Lifelines g thunder.
-A bolt of lightning can contain up to one billion vots of electricity and a single thunderstorm can cause hundeds of lightning strikes
+A summary assessment of thunderstorm hazard vulnerability and impacts to community lifelines is presented in Table 13.
+Table 13: Thunderstorm Vulnerabilities and Consequences to Community Lifelines